gbtami/pychess-variants/static/docs/cambodian.md

 The only difference from Makruk is that when no pieces have been captured, the players have the following options:

 * on the king's first move, and only if not in check, of moving the king like a knight laterally to the second rank; and
-* on the queen's first move, of moving the queen two squares straight ahead
+* on the queen's first move, of moving the queen two squares straight ahead (this can leap over an intervening piece)